isomerpages/govtech-stp/_returning-singapore-citizen-and-pr/entry-guide.md

 Travellers must remain in their accommodation of self-isolation or SHN/SDF, until <u>after</u> they are ascertained to be free of COVID-19.

-All SHN-serving travellers are required to take additional COVID-19 PCR tests during the SHN period.
+All SHN-serving travellers are required to take additional COVID-19 tests during the SHN period.
 The table below shows the typical test schedule for all SHN serving travellers, which is automatically scheduled by the relevant agency:

 <table>
 <thead>